Azure/AI-PredictiveMaintenance/docs/Architecture.md

 Figure 1.
 PdM solution template architecture

 The diagram shows the Azure services that are deployed into the specified resource group.
 It also shows the data and control flow between these different components during usage.
+To demonstrate reuse of the template, two use cases are presented using the same template.
 A step by step walkthrough of the architecture follows.

 GENERATE

-**1:** The data generator deployed with the template helps emulate real-time data generation for a (hypothetical) customer scenario.
+**1:** The data generator deployed with the template emulates real-time data output from sensors for a (hypothetical) customer scenario.
 Tens to hundreds of devices can be registered with an IoTHub.
 Each device can have multiple sensors for attributes such as temperature, pressure etc. Each sensor can be calibrated to produce output at a specific frequency and amplitude.

 INGEST

 **2:** Azure IoT Hub is a fully managed service that enables reliable and secure bidirectional communications between millions of IoT devices and a solution back end.
 Device data streamed out of the IoT Hub is staged in Azure Storage Blobs.

-**3:** Maintenance logs, error logs, and failure history that are stored in historical databases at the (hypothetical) customer premise are loaded into Azure Storage Blobs.
-The storage account provides a repository for other generated artifacts that need to survive across resource deletions or reconfigurations.
+**3:** Maintenance logs, error logs, and failure history that are stored in historical databases at a (hypothetical) customer premise are loaded into Azure Storage Blobs.
+The storage account also acts as a repository for other generated artifacts that need to survive across resource deletions or reconfigurations.
 Specific examples:
 - Notebooks for use cases.
 - Pickled (.zip) model files generated as a result of modeling experiments.
 - Stationary training, test and new data to be scored.
 Stationary data is typical in most PdM applications.